hillrobbie/website/content/authors/admin/_index.md

 ---
 title: Robert A. Hill
-role: PhD Candidate at Nova School of Business and Economics
+role: Senior Economist at the Bank of Canada
 avatar_filename: avatar.jpg
 bio:
 interests: []